Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 If you pass in a string, it sets the Content-Type header to text/html.

-if you pass in an object or an array, it sets the application/json Content-Type header, and parses that parameter into JSON.
+If you pass in an object or an array, it sets the application/json Content-Type header and converts that data to JSON.

 After this, send() closes the connection.